 1. Form Customization and Class

-Assets with class codes assigned will have customized forms based on class codes.
-For instance, the screenshot below shows an asset screen for class of "Server".
-The one below it shows an asset screen for class of "LinuxClone".
+Assets with class codes assigned may have customized forms based on class codes.
+For instance, the screenshots below shows an asset screen of class "Server", followed by an asset of class of "LinuxClone".
+The screen layouts are specific to their classes.

 When you customize an asset form, Calem uses the asset's class code to retrieve and save the customization.
 The class code ("Server") is shown in the form title if a form is customized for a class.